 Eating like a local throughout your trip will mean that you can enjoy more for your money.
 Try out the restaurants that are full of locals or, if you are feeling adventurous enough, restaurants that don’t even have menus written in English.

 If you’re keen to try a local experience you can even dine in a local’s home with VizEat.
 VizEat connects travellers and local hosts around an authentic culinary experience at their home.
-To help your food budget stretch further, signing up for VizEat with this link will get you €10 off your first booking.
+To help your food budget stretch further, signing up for VizEat with our partner offer will get you €10 off your first booking.

 Failing to consider currency early on is one of the biggest traps to not getting the best value for your holiday.
 A survey by ourselves and Holiday Extras found that more than half of Brits (53%) don’t think about their travel money until the week leading up to their holiday.